som-d/AzureVM/spidy/monitoring-automation/README.md

 | **Region**          | Close to your location          |

 - **Tip:** You can use a Standard B2s (Azure) / t3.small (AWS) or better.
-- **Ensure:** You can SSH into the VM and have internet access.

 ---

 ## Prerequisites

-- You have access to the control node (a Linux VM, e.g., Ubuntu).
+- You have access to internet on the control node ( a Linux VM, e.g., Ubuntu).
 - You can connect via SSH or already have a terminal open on the node.
-- You have the `controlNode_setup.sh` file (provided in this repo).

 ---